perimosocordiae/instapipe/README.md

 ## TODO

- - Avoid blocking until the command completes, by using `Popen` and reading the result line by line.
+ - Avoid blocking until the command completes, by reading the `Popen` pipe line by line.
 (Will require a working `flush`).
- - Add an 'instant' mode, where commands are sent on every character.
  - Do some basic caching to avoid recomputing repeated results.
  - If the user exits with ctrl-D, insert the final command into their shell session somehow.
 (Paste buffer?)
 For now, we just print it.
- - Prevent backspacing past the start of input.

 ## Known Issues

+ - all backends
+   * terminal color escape codes aren't supported in the output frame.

+ - `curses` backend
- - If you press enter with an empty input pane, instapipe exits.
+   * If you press enter with an empty input pane, instapipe exits.
+   * Instant mode isn't supported.